Coinage Act of 1792: Authorization and free coinage

 Quality control measures were implemented in that from each separate mass of gold or silver used to produce coins, three coins were set aside by the treasurer.
 Each year on the last Monday in July, under the inspection of the Chief Justice, the Secretary and Comptroller of the Treasury, the Secretary of State, and the Attorney General, the coins were to be assayed and if the coins did not meet established standards, the officers were disqualified from office.
 The meetings later became formalized as the United States Assay Commission, which continued meeting until it was disbanded in 1980.

-Section 19 of the Act established a penalty of death for debasing the gold or silver coins authorized by the Act, or embezzlement of the metals for those coins, by officers or employees of the mint; this section of the Act apparently remains in effect and would, in theory, continue to apply in the case of "any of the gold or silver coins which shall be struck or coined at the said mint".
+Section 19 of the Act established a penalty of death for debasing the gold or silver coins authorized by the Act, or embezzlement of the metals for those coins, by officers or employees of the mint; this section of the Act has since been superseded, reducing the penalty to fines and up to 10 years in prison, while continuing to apply in the case of "any of the gold or silver coins struck or coined at any of the mints of the United States".
 (At present the only gold or silver coins struck by the US mint are the American Silver Eagle and the American Gold Eagle coins, some proof coinage at the San Francisco Mint, such as the silver US State Quarters, and much of the Commemorative coinage of the United States.)
 All other sections of the act have been superseded, as the Coinage Act of 1834 changing the silver-to-gold weight ratio.
 Various acts have subsequently been passed affecting the amount and type of metal in U.S. coins, so today there is no legal definition of the term "dollar" to be found in any U.S. statute.
 Current statutes regulating coinage in the United States may be found in Title 31 of the United States Code.